TMTimeVR/PhotonVR/README.md

 # ![](Visuals/SmallerText.png)
 A Unity Package containing all the necessary components to do VR networking with [Photon](https://photonengine.com)

+# Disclaimer

+There might be some bugs in the code.
+Please have mercy with me.

+I tested it in my game and it worked normally.

+I only edited [PhotonVRManager]((https://github.com/TMTimeVR/PhotonVR/blob/main/PhotonVRManager.cs)) so just copy and paste this into your PhotonVRManager.

 # I DID NOT MAKE THIS.
 I JUST MODIFIED THE CODE!

 I added a dev region choice.
 Meaning if your apk is a development build, it's going to connect to the dev region.